1. Program Overview

 Academic Year means the annual period of study sessions of a Home University and/or Host Institution.

-Bachelor Degree means undergraduate studies at a Bachelor level as defined in the Australian Qualifications Framework.
+Bachelor Degree means undergraduate studies at a Bachelor Level 7 as defined in the Australian Qualifications Framework.

-Bachelor Honours Degree means undergraduate studies at a Bachelor Honours level as defined in the Australian Qualifications Framework.
+Bachelor Honours Degree means undergraduate studies at a Bachelor Honours Level 8 as defined in the Australian Qualifications Framework.

-Commencement of the Scholarship Program means the date the Scholarship holder commences their Scholarship Program as confirmed by their Host Institution, Host Organisation or language training provider for payments that are reliant on the commencement of the Term of the Scholarship.
+Commencement means the date the Scholarship holder commences their Scholarship Program as confirmed by their Host Institution, Host Organisation or language training provider for payments that are reliant on the Commencement of the Term of the Scholarship.

 Concurrent Diploma means undergraduate studies at a diploma level as defined in the Australian Qualifications Framework, undertaken concurrently with a Bachelor or Bachelor Honours Degree.